Cylvia Hayes: Influence-peddling scandal

 In December 2014, The Oregonian requested emails from Hayes' personal email accounts related to state business.
 When Hayes responded that she held no formal government position and had no government authority, The Oregonian petitioned Attorney General Ellen Rosenblum on January 29, 2015, for the release of the emails.
 In an article on February 4, 2015, Willamette Week (whose publisher and co-owner Richard Meeker is married to Rosenblum, which the paper acknowledged) commented on the lack of investigation and Rosenblum's self-proclaimed reluctance to comment on the case.
-A week later on February 12, 2015, Rosenblum concluded that Hayes earned public official status and ordered the release of emails to The Oregonian.
+A week later, on February 12, 2015, Rosenblum concluded that Hayes had earned public-official status and ordered the release of emails to The Oregonian.

-On February 25, 2015, Hayes filed a lawsuit against The Oregonian, claiming Fifth Amendment Rights against the release of the emails and citing from Rosenblum's order that Hayes had asked for a state email but was ineligible without employee status.
-On April 3, 2015, under Federal subpoena Governor Kate Brown's office publicly released 94,000 emails between Hayes and official email accounts for staff members in Kitzhaber's office.
+On February 25, 2015, Hayes filed a lawsuit against The Oregonian, claiming Fifth Amendment rights against the release of the emails and citing Rosenblum's order that Hayes had asked for a state email but was ineligible without employee status.
+On April 3, 2015, under federal subpoena, Governor Kate Brown's office publicly released 94,000 emails between Hayes and official email accounts of staff members in Kitzhaber's office.

-In 2017, after 28 months of investigation, the federal government announced that it had dropped its investigation into allegations that Cylvia Hayes and her fiancé Governor John Kitzhaber had used their positions for personal gain.
+In 2017, after 28 months of investigation, the federal government announced that it had dropped its investigation into allegations that Cylvia Hayes and her fiancé, Governor John Kitzhaber, had used their positions for personal gain.
 No criminal charges were filed.

 On January 18, 2019, Hayes agreed to pay Oregon Government Ethics Commission fines of "$44,000 for ethics violations arising from her use of public office for personal profit."
-Kitzhaber had also agreed, in January, to pay $20,000 in civil penalties to the commission for conflicts of interest regarding Hayes while he was Governor.
+Kitzhaber had also agreed, in January, to pay $20,000 in civil penalties to the commission for conflicts of interest regarding Hayes while he was governor.

 Personal life

 Hayes' current surname is from her two-year marriage to her first husband Todd Hayes.
 Hayes has been married three times.
-Her first was to Todd Hayes from 1984 to 1986; her second was with Doug McCarthy, which ended in 1996; and her third was to Abraham B. Abraham using the name Cynthia Lynne Hayes on the marriage certificate, which ended in 2002.
+Her first was to Todd Hayes from 1984 to 1986; her second was to Doug McCarthy, which ended in 1996; and her third was to Abraham B. Abraham using the name Cynthia Lynne Hayes on the marriage certificate.
+Hayes filed a divorce from Abram in October 2001.

-Hayes is an active outdoorswoman committed to running, weight training, and racquetball, and was a 2006 state champion racquetball player.
-She loves animals and often travels with her dog, a Rhodesian ridgeback named Tessa, and has adopted two cats from the Humane Society.
+Hayes participates in running, weight training, and racquetball, and was a 2006 state champion racquetball player.

 Hayes is currently engaged to Oregon former governor John Kitzhaber, who is 20 years her senior and with whom she became romantically involved after her 2002 House campaign.
 When Kitzhaber was elected governor of Oregon in 2010, Hayes, as his live-in girlfriend, assumed the role of the state's first lady.
 The couple announced their engagement in August 2014.
 Hayes owns a home in Bend, Oregon, while also sharing Kitzhaber's home in Portland.